Ex HMRC tax inspector hired by celebrity chef Gordon Ramsay

 In his new position as ‘Compliance Director’ the former taxman will be ensuring that all of Ramsay’s company policies and procedures meet regulatory requirements.

-James was chief interrogator during the Revenue’s Tax Investigation of the TV chef’s finances back in 2005; that found no evidence of financial wrongdoing in 2007.
+James was chief interrogator during the Revenue’s review of the TV chef’s finances back in 2005; that found no evidence of financial wrongdoing in 2007.

 During the tax investigation Ramsay publicly complained about how HMRC had abused his ‘human rights’.

-In his 2008 autobiography, Playing With Fire, Ramsay describes the time of the tax investigation as ‘a journey through space, where indignation changes to affront, to outrage, to screaming blue murder’.
+In his 2008 autobiography, Playing With Fire, Ramsay describes the time as ‘a journey through space, where indignation changes to affront, to outrage, to screaming blue murder’.

 Not forgotten, ex taxman James was featured in the TV chef’s autobiography under the name ‘Mr Delve’: